-While no single cycling parameter dominates all mechanistic SOH metrics, it was surprising that many of the metrics are either primarily determined by a single cycling parameter, or a combination of features that are primarily influenced by a single cycling parameter (e.g., the NP Ratio, a combination of Q{PE} and Q{NE}).
-For example, the cell-level performance metrics $Q{RPT,1C}$ and $Q{RPT,2C}$ are dominated by CC_2 , the resistances R{ohm} and R{ct} are dominated by V{charge} , while R_p is dominated CC_1 .
-Some more convoluted metrics, such as the EFC, depend on multiple parameters; both CC_1 and $V{discharge}$ are about equally important.
-Surprisingly, $V{discharge}$ and t{CV} do not dominate aging (within the bounds of this dataset) for most of the mechanistic SOH metrics, despite previous reports stating their importance [75, 76].
+While no single cycling parameter dominates all mechanistic SOH metrics, it was surprising that 139 many of the metrics are either primarily determined by a single cycling parameter, or a combination of 140 features (e.g., the NP Ratio, a combination of Q{PE} and Q{NE}) that are primarily influenced by a single 141 cycling parameter .
+For example, the cell-level performance metrics $Q{RPT,1C}$ and $Q{RPT,2C}$ are dominated 142 by CC_2 , the resistances R{ohm} and R{ct} are dominated by V{charge} , while R_p is dominated CC_1 .
+Some 143 more convoluted metrics, such as the EFC, depend on multiple parameters; both CC1 and V{discharge} are 144 about equally important.
+Surprisingly, $V{discharge}$ and t{CV} do not dominate aging (within the bounds of 145 this dataset) for most of the mechanistic SOH metrics (except for EFC), despite previous reports stating 146 their importance [75, 76].
+147

-For the electrode-specific capacities, both the positive and negative electrode are strongly affected by the magnitude of the current in the direction of lithiation.
-This current is $CC{discharge}$ for Q{PE} , and CC_1 for Q{NE} .
-Since Q{Li} also depends most strongly on CC_1 , it is possible that CC_1 triggers mechanisms that age both Q{NE} and Q{Li} , such as solid-electrolyte interface (SEI) growth.
-The electrode-specific SOCs, calculated from electrode-specific capacities, depend most strongly on CC_1 and $CC{discharge}$ (the most important features of the electrode-specific capacities), approximately equally.
-Finally, for the trajectory metrics, the knee indicator depends most strongly on CC_1 and $CC{discharge}$, the resistance growth factor R" on CC_1 and CC_2 , and CC_3 , and CC_4 and CC_5 , and CC_6 and CC_6 , and from C_6 (CC_6), and from C_6 (CC_6).
+For the electrode-specific capacities, both the positive and negative electrode are strongly affected by 148 the magnitude of the current in the direction of lithiation.
+This current is $CC{discharge}$ for Q{PE} , and CC_1 149 for Q{NE} .
+Since Q{Li} also depends most strongly on CC_1 , it is possible that CC_1 triggers mechanisms that 150 age both Q{NE} and Q{Li}, such as solid-electrolyte interface (SEI) growth.
+The electrode-specific SOCs, 151 calculated from electrode-specific capacities, depend most strongly on CC_1 and $CC{discharge}$ (the most 152 important features of the electrode-specific capacities), approximately equally.
+Finally, for the trajectory 153 metrics, the knee indicator depends most strongly on CC_1 and $CC{discharge}$, the resistance growth factor 154 $(R^{"})$ on CC_1 and CC_2 , and NP ratio on the values it was constructed from, in this case, both the 155 dominant feature from Q{NE} (CC1), and from Q{PE} (CC{discharge}).
+For detailed information on influence 156 of cycling conditions on mechanistic SOH metrics, as well as model performance see SI Section S.9.5 157

-With our aging matrix representation generated by interpretable ML, a battery cell designer could more intelligently identify aging mechanisms and design cycling limits.
+158 With our aging matrix representation generated by interpretable ML, a battery cell designer could 159 more intelligently identify aging mechanisms and design cycling limits.
 For example, if it is important to prevent capacity knees, from this analysis, we see that modifying CC_1 and $CC{discharge}$ will have the greatest impact, whereas modifying the $V{discharge}$ would not be effective.

-Fig. 3: Impact of Cycling Conditions. a) Schematic of inputs and outputs of the protocol models.
-Grey rectangles indicate cycling parameters, and red rectangles indicate the EOL mechanistic SOH metrics. b) SHAP feature importances for the protocol model predicting EFCs, marked by a dashed box in a.
+Fig. 3: Impact of cycling conditions. a) Schematic of inputs and outputs of the protocol models.
+Gray rectangles indicate cycling parameters, and red rectangles indicate the EOL mechanistic SOH metrics. b) SHAP feature importances for the protocol model predicting EFCs, marked by a dashed box in a.
 The color indicates the feature value, and horizontal location indicates the SHAP value impact on EFCs.
 Features are listed in descending order of importance. c) Replicating this approach for each mechanistic SOH metric, the matrix shows the mean absolute SHAP value of each cycling condition for each degradation metric.
 Darker hue indicates stronger dependence.
 Additionally, the RAE (relative absolute error) column indicates the test error of the models trained to predict a particular mechanistic SOH metric.
+SI Section S.9.5 shows the parity plot and SHAP beeswarm plot for each mechanistic SOH metric.
 This degradation matrix representation visualizes the impact of cycling conditions on degradation in a high-dimensional space.